 Q. Must hours of work be reduced equally for all employees?

-A. No. You may not lay off any workers in a Shared-Work plan during the duration of the plan.
-You may not hire workers into a unit participating in a Shared-Work plan.
+A. No. You may not lay off any employees in a shared-work plan during the duration of the plan.

 Q. Can an employee work for another employer during the time his or her hours are reduced?

-A. No. However, to be eligible for Shared-Work benefits, a participating employee must be available for his or her normal weekly hours of work with the Shared-Work employer.
+A. No, shared-work participants are exempt from the work registration requirement.
+However, to be eligible for shared-work benefits, a participating employee must be available for his or her normal weekly hours of work with the shared-work employer.